 2025 Review of the Terms of Endorsement for auDA

-The public consultation to support the 2025 Review is now open.
+The public consultation to support the 2025 Review is now completed.

 Previous reviews of the Terms of Endorsement for auDA